ivanveselinov/MemoriesAuth/README.md

 ## Share a Memory

 This Project is made for **learning purposes**
-This Web Application was created to help people create and share their photo memories to an online platform very similar to Facebook and Instagram.
-It allows other people to view and like their posted memories with friends.
+This Web Application was created to help people share their photo memories to an online platform very similar to Facebook and Instagram.
+The app also allows other people to view and like the already posted memories.
 To use this Application you have to sign up and login or to login with SSO ( Google Authentication).
 After login you can create, update and  remove your memories and like other people's memories.
 This is a great application which you can use to keep in contact and create memories with not just family but friends and random followers as well.